Skip to content

 Warning

-Thread Bot uses logic that we do not reccomend using.
+Thread Bot uses logic that we do not recommend using.

 1. Download the thread bot folder as a zip folder from the Community Archive Folder.